What Happens During a Performance Test in the KSU Radon Chamber

 - The chamber temperature will be held to a constant 72 degrees (+/- one degree) and the humidity will be held between 20 % and 50% RH.

-- At the end of the exposure period, the device(s) will be shipped back to you for your analysis and reading using the shipping method you pre-paid and supplied.
+- At the end of the exposure period, the device(s) will be shipped back to you for your analysis and reading using the shipping method you pre-paid (USPS STAMPS CANNOT be used for return shipping) and supplied.

 - The final report includes the temperature, barometric pressure and average humidity information appropriate to your exposure period.